LHC EFT WG Note: SMEFT predictions, event reweighting, and simulation: Simulation studies of EFT prediction methods

 \subsection{The VBF H process}

 Vector boson fusion (VBF) is one of the dominant Higgs boson production mechanisms at the LHC.
-This process has been measured by the ATLAS and CMS experiments in a variety of Higgs boson decay channels \cite{CMS:2022dwd,ATLAS:2022vkf}.
-These measurements rely on the presence of two forward (high $|\eta|$) quark-initiated jets to distinguish them from other H production modes.
+This process has been measured by the ATLAS and CMS experiments across various Higgs boson decay channels~\cite{CMS:2022dwd,ATLAS:2022vkf}.
+These measurements rely on the presence of two forward (high $|\eta|$) quark-initiated jets to distinguish VBF from other Higgs production modes.

-Operators, including CP-odd ones, at dimension 6 in standard model effective field theory can modify the VBF process in a variety of ways by: \begin{enumerate} \item altering only the total cross section, \item introducing anomalous couplings between the Higgs and vector bosons as shown in Fig.~\ref{fig:vbf-feynman}a, \item introducing anomalous couplings between the quarks and vector bosons (Fig.~\ref{fig:vbf-feynman}b) or HVqq contact interactions (Fig.~\ref{fig:vbf-feynman}c). \end{enumerate}
+Dimension-6 operators in the Standard Model effective field theory (SMEFT), including CP-odd ones, can modify the VBF process in several ways by: \begin{enumerate} \item altering the total cross section, \item introducing anomalous couplings between the Higgs and vector bosons, as shown in Fig.~\ref{fig:vbf-feynman} (left), \item introducing anomalous couplings between the quarks and vector bosons (Fig.~\ref{fig:vbf-feynman}, middle) or HVqq contact interactions (Fig.~\ref{fig:vbf-feynman}, right). \end{enumerate}

-Operators impacting Higgs boson decays are not considered.
+Operators that affect Higgs boson decays are not considered in this study.

-An SM VBF Higgs sample is generated at LO using Madgraph5 aMC@NLO v2.9.13~\cite{Alwall:2014hca} and the NNPDF3.1 PDF set~\cite{Ball_2017}.
-The renormalization and factorization scales are not kept fixed, and their values are the default in Madgraph5, namely the transverse mass of the $2 \rightarrow 2$ system resulting from $k_{\text{T}}$ clustering.
-The SMEFTsim framework \cite{smeftsim3} is used with the \texttt{topU3l} model and $m_W$ input parameter scheme to provide per-event weights relative to the SM accounting for EFT contributions (both linear and quadratic) from each of the operators in Table~\ref{tab:operatorlist}.
-The EFT scale $\Lambda$ is chosen at 1 TeV, and Feynman diagrams with single-operator insertions are considered.
-The reweighting procedure used for this sample is helicity aware.
-Since the $\qq{}{Hud}{}$ operator induces a right-handed charged current, its effects are not captured in the simulated sample.
+An SM VBF Higgs sample is generated at LO using \textsc{Madgraph5\_aMC@LO} v2.9.13~\cite{Alwall:2014hca} and the NNPDF3.1 PDF set~\cite{Ball_2017}.
+The renormalization and factorization scales are set dynamically, using the default values in \textsc{Madgraph5\_aMC@LO}, which correspond to the transverse mass of the $2 \rightarrow 2$ system resulting from $k_{\text{T}}$ clustering.
+The \textsc{SMEFTsim} framework~\cite{smeftsim3}, with the \texttt{topU3l} model and $m_W$ input parameter scheme, is employed to provide per-event weights relative to the SM, accounting for EFT contributions (both linear and quadratic) from each operator listed in Table~\ref{tab:operatorlist}.
+The EFT scale $\Lambda$ is fixed at 1 TeV, and only Feynman diagrams with single-operator insertions are considered.
+The reweighting procedure used for this sample is helicity-aware.

+It is important to note that since the $\qq{}{Hud}{}$ operator induces a right-handed charged current, its effects are not captured in this simulated sample.